“Kansas is the core and kernel of the country, containing the germs of its growth and the quickening ideas essential to its perpetuity.”

 “Mr. Ingalls will go down in history as the greatest presiding officer in the history of the senate.”

 Ingalls also dabbled in and often succeeded in many things besides politics, including law, literature, banking, real estate, and the newspaper business.
-He was also possessed of fine literary talent and had he turned his attention in that direction instead of entering politics, his name would no doubt have been among the great writers of the country.
+He was also possessed of fine literary talent, and had he turned his attention in that direction instead of entering politics; his name would no doubt have been among the great writers of the country.
 His poem entitled “Opportunity,” which has been widely quoted, is a classic.

 Ingalls’ public career was ended in 1891 when he was replaced in the U.S. Senate by W. A. Peffer, a Populist.
-Following his public service time, he wrote magazine and newspaper articles extolling the virtues of Kansas, utilizing his great knowledge and understanding of the ins and outs of Kansas politics during the first 50 years of statehood.
+Following his public service time, he wrote magazine and newspaper articles extolling the virtues of Kansas, utilizing his excellent knowledge and understanding of the ins and outs of Kansas politics during the first 50 years of statehood.

-His writings, including essays, addresses, and orations were published in 1892 by his wife and the book was dedicated to the people of Kansas.
+His writings, including essays, addresses, and orations, were published in 1892 by his wife, and the book was dedicated to the people of Kansas.